ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 ### Accessing metrics from the **Observability** page.
 {: #sysdig-view-ob}

-To access the dashboard, perform the following steps:
+To access the dashboard, complete the following steps:
 1. Log in to [IBM Cloud](https://cloud.ibm.com/login) console.
 2. Expand the left navigation window.
 3. Click **Resource list**.